So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Consequences:

-Death and Destruction | End of Mughal Empire | Scrapping Board of Control |
+Death and Destruction | End of the Mughal Empire | Scrapping Board of Control |

 Government of India Act 1858 | Military Reforms |

-- The revolt in popular culture:
+- The Revolt in popular culture:

 Cinema | TV series | plays | novels | poetry | folk songs |